Our Data Protection Commitment

 In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

-We have appointed a Data Protection Manager who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.
+We have appointed a Data Protection Officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO via email [email protected] or using the details set out below.

 Data Protection Manager